mcclellanmj/SimplyLog/README.md

 =====
 - - -
 SimplyLog is a project meant to bring flexible and controllable logging into javascript.
 The primary goals are extensibility, simplicity, and compatibility.
-Something that allows developers to quickly turn logging on and off as they are debugging a site, and even control the amount of logging that gets output.
-In addition to allowing a developer or a team to attach more information to the debugging.
-And for teams allowing a standard logging style to be setup for their projects.
+This tool is intended to allow developers to quickly turn logging on and off as they are debugging a site.
+SimplyLog also provides a way to attach more than just a console appender which can be used to log to a remote server, a file, or whatever else comes up as a log container.
+As of now the only appender provided is the console but contributions for more appenders will gladly be accepted.

-And lastly the syntax and API is intended to be as clear and easy to use as possible.

 Usage
 -----